WaterPik Waterpik Nano Sonic Electric Toothbrush for $5

 It's really simple to set up.
 Create an account or log in to get started.

-Today only, 13 Deals offers the Waterpik Nano Sonic Electric Toothbrush for $5.49 with free shipping.
-That's the best price we could find by a buck.
+That Daily Deal offers the Waterpik Nano Sonic Electric Toothbrush for $5.49 with free shipping.
+That's tied with our expired mention from four days ago and the best price we could find by a buck.
 Buy Now

 AlphabetDeal offers the Colgate Premier Extra Clean Toothbrush 18-Pack for $10.99.
 Coupon code "DEALNEWS" cuts that to $9.34.
 With free shipping, that's tied with our October mention, $51 off list, and the lowest price we could find.
 Buy Now